 - Describing individuals with mental illness as “not normal” and “not mentally there.”
 This implies that there is a fundamental difference between individuals without mental illness (“normal”) and individuals with mental illness (“not normal”).

 Despite these negative examples, fortunately, the media can have positive effects as well.
 One of our most important – and challenging – responsibilities is to guide our youth in becoming educated consumers of media messages.
 But how can we separate the good from the bad?

 In order to use this media broadcast for good, try watching the show with your child to prompt productive dialogue about mental health.
-[Be forewarned that there are graphic depictions of violence and suicide.]
 Here are some ideas.

 - Before you watch, educate yourself about depression and suicide.
 Reading the Families for Depression Awareness Teen Depression Fact Sheet and watching the Teen Depression webinar are good places to start.